jaemig/wl-traffic-tracker/README.md

 ## About WLTT

 WLTT is a web application for tracking and monitoring disturbances and delays of public transport reported by Wiener Linien.
-Besides daily statistics, those reports get analyzed regularly to find environmental sources of disturbances and comparable deviations from normal traffic.
+Besides daily statistics, those reports get analyzed regularly to find protential causes of disturbances and comparable deviations from normal traffic.

 ## Tracked informations